Covid-19 Impacts Reduces Women Employment In Garments Industry - UrduPoint

 Covid-19 Impacts Reduces Women Employment In Garments Industry

-"Government should evolve a comprehensive strategy in consultation with all the stakeholders including employers and workers to navigate and solution of these unprecedented conditions", said an official Munawar Sultana of International Labour Organization (ILO) talking to APP on Friday.
+"Government should evolve a comprehensive strategy in consultation with all the stakeholders including employers and workers to navigate and solution of these unprecedented conditions", said an official Munawar Sultana of International Labour Organization (ILO) talking to APP .

 She said the ILO was fully committed to support manufacturers and help them survive the pandemic's economic disruption which will be beneficial in protection of garments industry women workers.